emrgnt-cmplxty/automata/automata/docs/core/agent/automata_open_ai_agent.rst

 Overview
 --------

-An instance of ``AutomataOpenAIAgent`` is initialized with a set of instructions and an optional configuration.
+An instance of ``OpenAIAutomataAgent`` is initialized with a set of instructions and an optional configuration.
 The agent can then be used to perform multiple iterations of tasks until a final result is produced or the maximum number of iterations is reached.
 During execution, it